ls4/ls4-doc/operation.rst

 Adding data servers
 ----------------------

-Creating a new replication-set
+Creating a new replica-set
 ^^^^^^^^^^^^^^^^^^^^^^

-By creating new replication-set, both storage capacity and I/O performance grow.
+By creating new replica-set, both storage capacity and I/O performance grow.

 First of all, confirm current status of the cluster: